| | | |

 Notes

 Apples: Weigh apples after removing the core.
-It’s not necessary to peel the apples.
+You can peel the apples for a smoother texture, but I usually don’t.
 If you don’t have a kitchen scale, you can measure the apples after blending.
 You need 1 ½ cups blended apples.

 Gluten-Free Option: Replace whole wheat flour with 120 grams oat flour + 70 grams light buckwheat flour.